Mobile Homes vs Static Cabins: B2B Dealer Comparison Guide

 The commercial proposition for dealers differs significantly between mobile homes and static cabins.
 Understanding these differences enables B2B partners to build a balanced product portfolio that maximises both revenue and margin.

 Order values: Mobile homes typically represent higher individual order values than static cabins.
 A fully specified 3-bedroom timber mobile home commands a significantly higher unit value than a garden office or standard leisure cabin.
-However, the static cabin range spans a wider value spectrum — from entry-level garden buildings to large residential dwellings that can exceed mobile home values.
+However, the static cabin range spans a wider value spectrum, from entry-level garden buildings to larger higher-specification timber projects that can exceed mobile home values.
 Dealers offering both product lines capture revenue across all price points.

 Sales cycles: Mobile home sales often involve longer decision-making periods, particularly for park operators purchasing fleet replacements.
 Budget cycles, site licensing considerations, and seasonal factors influence timing.
-Static cabin sales range from rapid decisions (garden offices, garden rooms) to extended consultations (residential dwellings requiring planning permission and building regulations approval).
+Static cabin sales range from rapid decisions (garden offices, garden rooms) to extended consultations (higher-specification timber projects requiring planning, design, and local authority review).
 A diverse product line stabilises revenue across seasonal and cyclical variations.

 Repeat business: Holiday park operators purchasing mobile homes represent high-value repeat customers, typically replacing or adding units annually or biannually.
 Static cabin sales tend toward one-time purchases per customer, though satisfied customers generate referrals and reviews that drive new enquiries.
 Dealers should maintain relationships with both customer types through different retention strategies.